 The FTC indicates that consumer complaints were a key instigator of these illegal collection tactic investigations.
 Their press release states they’ve received over 85,000 debt collection tactic complaints so far in 2020, and the trend does not appear to be diminishing.
 These agencies have even neatly summarized this information in a single convenient source.

 Monitoring for Illegal Collection Tactics

-Financial institutions and other creditors that use third party debt collectors would be wise to systemically track consumer complaints from inception through resolution.
+Financial institutions and other creditors that use third-party debt collectors would be wise to systemically track consumer complaints from inception through resolution.
 Additionally, creditors should have processes and procedures to monitor licensing requirements.
-Perhaps most importantly, creditors should have a method for obtaining insight into how their external debt collectors interact with their consumers, and preferably one that continually provides detailed insights on a regular basis, rather than cursory low-confidence annual audits.
+Perhaps most importantly, creditors should have a method for obtaining insight into how their external debt collectors interact with their consumers, and preferably one that continually provides detailed insights, rather than cursory low-confidence annual audits.